jcwilliamson/microbits/workshop.md

 In the "basic" tab, you will also find the "show leds" block (alternatively, you could use the "show icon" block).
 Using these 2 functions, see if you can make your microbit flash on and off with a pattern.

+Tick off these tasks before moving on to the next activity:
+* [ ] We programmed our microbit and made it do something we wanted it to do
+* [ ] We made our microbit show a pattern of lights
+* [ ] We made our microbit repeatedly flip between two different patterns

 ## Activity 2: Logic and Input

 Once you have done this, there is a second thing that would be useful for you to know about.
 This is called "logic", and it is based on statements that are true or false, for example, is one number bigger than another?
 These can be found under the "logic" tab in makecode.